Alcedema/Norwich-UK-WhitespaceWS-Scraper/README.md

 jitter is applied before every run.
 Whatever scheduling approach you use, ensure you abide by WhitespaceWS terms and conditions regarding scraping intervals.

+## Event retention

+By default all historical events remain in the generated calendar.
+Set `KEEP_DAYS` in the environment to remove events older than that many days prior to today.
+For example, `KEEP_DAYS=0` keeps no past events, while `KEEP_DAYS=7` retains only the last week's events.